 The Board has a financial code of practice relating to the probity of financial management and implement the requirements set out in the Standing Directions of the Minister for Finance (the Standing Directions).
 The public sector Financial management compliance framework is used to assist in the compliance with the Standing Directions.

-To comply with the obligations in the Financial Management Act and the Standing Directions, the Board has systems to ensure that:
+To comply with the obligations in the Financial Management Act and the Standing Directions, the Board must: